 The Novelty Factor Is Hurting Gameplay

-I’ve played some recent PSVR games, including Blind, some MOBA/car game that was real bad, a One Piece theater joint, Home Sweet Home, and most recently FromSoftware’s Déraciné.
+I’ve played some PSVR games, which I had high hopes for.
 Despite being in different genres, these games have a lot in common.
 They want you to pick up objects and marvel at your ability to twist them around in your face.
 When you do this, especially if you’re using the PlayStation Move controllers and have them approximated as human hands in the game, it’s dope.
 However, that can’t be all there is to your game.
 I’m good on picking things up and placing them elsewhere.
 It was cool the first few times, but I’m over it.

 Too Much Pixel Hunting

 On a similar note, besides rote puzzle and investigation sequences driven by staring at nicely-rendered objects you can rotate in your virtual hands, there also seems to be a lot of clicking on things and searching spaces for objects.
-It’s real bad in Déraciné especially.
+It’s real bad in some titles in particular.
 VR games only have so much fidelity, sure, but so much energy put into scavenger-hunting gameplay is not going to make the lives of VR evangelists any easier.
 Adventure games and mysteries are fine, but there needs to be more substance beyond the obvious.

 Boring Meme Humor

-Why is every comedy game on VR either absurdist goofery like Surgeon Simulator and Job Simulator, or loud, obnoxious Rock and Morty-style screaming humor?
+Why is every comedy game on VR either absurdist goofery, like Surgeon Simulator and Job Simulator, or loud, obnoxious Rick and Morty-style screaming humor?
 I get the appeal of stuff like Catlateral Damage, because it fits the technology and is pretty cute, but why can’t a funny game with actual writing seem to happen in VR?
-Where are the Sam and Max fans working on the next banger of a point and click adventure, besides a tiny little Psychonauts spinoff?
+Where are the Sam and Max fans working on the next banger of a point and click adventure, besides a tiny little Psychonauts spin-off?
 This is the most subjective item on this list obviously, but man, I’m disappointed in this arena.

 AAA Just Doesn’t Seem to Be Happening

 This one’s a bit more obvious, but also frustrating.
-AAA gaming has just completely abandoned the idea of even trying VR, even as little side projects.
-There’s no Square Enix, no Capcom, no Activision, no EA, nobody is touching this stuff except for the occasional Sony joint and that Batman game that came early on.
+AAA gaming has almost completely abandoned the idea of even trying VR, even as little side projects.
 I get that VR isn’t printing all of the money, but of course it isn’t because nobody is trying to elevate the space to that level.
-Sure, you can’t just drop an Assassin’s Creed port on the thing, but what happened to taking small risks?
+Sure, you can’t just drop an Assassin’s Creed port on the thing, but what happened to taking risks?
 Put a B-team on it, slap Call of Duty on a dope, arcade rail shooter and you’ll get people excited.
-Sure, there's Astro Bot Rescue Mission, but a platformer isn't going to cut it in 2018.
+Sure, there's Astro Bot Rescue Mission, but a platformer isn't going to cut it.